 This B&B bills itself as "A Statement in Casual Elegance" and, having been built in 1884, it is a great example of Victorian architecture with its period furnishings and hand craftsmanship.
 All the rooms here have a work desk, wireless internet access, cable TV and the romance of a fireplace.
 And with Central Park just across the street, guests can enjoy a game of tennis or just people watch.
 Some of the guest rooms have a Jacuzzi and the carriage house has a kitchen.
 Another nice touch is the B&B's social hour, it's held in the parlor every evening.

 The eye-catching 21c Museum Hotel is a delight to visit and even stay in Louisville, Kentucky.
 From the moment you step into this hotel, visitors often have the impression of touring a fine art museum with fabulous contemporary artwork displayed all along.
-The rooms are very artfully decorated, which is as expected and it is a comfortable and relaxing experience.
-Born out of creativity and turn of the century warehouses, this was the brainchild of the Deborah Berke Partners firm and is a very popular space to tour or stay in the city.
+The rooms are artfully decorated, which is as expected, and make for a comfortable and relaxing experience.
+Born out of creativity and turn-of-the-century warehouses, this was the brainchild of the Deborah Berke Partners firm and is a popular space to tour or stay in the city.

 Experience the Gilded Age at the Brown Hotel, a historic hotel of America that was built in 1923.
 The striking lobby, with its architectural details and beautiful hand-painted ceiling is simply magnificent and the elegantly furnished rooms offer modern amenities with a touch of Old Kentucky elegance.
 The hotel's signature restaurant, English Grill, has won numerous awards and is a highly rated dining option in the city.
 J. Graham's Cafe is a casual dining option that serves breakfast and bistro-style meals while the property as a whole offers perfect surroundings for personal as well as business events.